westonstearns/courses-googlevis-weston/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1,4
 ##  googleVis - the prelude

 Time to start the magic!
-In the next exercises you will be introduced to the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package.
+In the next exercises, you will be introduced to the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package.
 This package provides an interface between R and the [Google Chart Tools](https://developers.google.com/chart/).
 As with every package, `googleVis` give you access to various functions.
 Here they will allow you to visualize data with the Google Chart Tools without uploading your data to Google.

-For this demo chapter you will need to create your first motion chart.
+For this demo chapter, you will need to create your first motion chart.
 A motion chart is a dynamic chart that will allow you to explore several indicators over time.
 To create a motion chart with the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package, you will need to use the [`gvisMotionChart()`](http://www.rdocumentation.org/packages/googleVis) function (what's in a name?).
 The beauty of this function is in its simplicity to use, and the huge range of tweaks you can do to prettify your graph.

 The `gvisMotionChart()` function in its simplest form takes 3 arguments.
 The first argument you need to provide is your data frame `development_final`.
 Next, you assign the subject to be analyzed to the `idvar` argument, and to the `timevar` argument the column name that contains the time dimension data.
 Et voila, your first motion chart with `googleVis` is ready!